ssfsx17/sky-islands/core.md

 - **Constrictor** - Your accuracy for grapples is increased by an amount equal to half your Power Level.
 - **Echolocation** - Status conditions that decrease accuracy, do not alter your accuracy.
 - **Elemental Breath: Specific Element** - You must choose one element for this physical feature.
 That element is locked-in for life.
 You can spend 2 action points to do the Elemental Breath technique without an energy cost.
 - **Energy Being** - Your Charge actions restore double Energy to yourself.
+Half of all Health damage is additionally dealt to your Energy.
 - **External Digestion** - Your Grapple actions do double damage.
 - **Fur / Scales / Thick Hide** - You have a natural body covering that insulates you from some types of environmental conditions.
 You gain two extra chances for Dramatic Chances that involve spending long periods of time in hot or cold environments.
 - **Gills** - You are able to breathe while submerged.